aribicki/mountains/README.md

 <pre> d8 printData.js          works correctly and shows the table
  d8 checkYear.js          (I have an error when trying to parse table, i commented it in for help) I checked stack overflow but  I didnt understand what they meant.
 This is the one that suppose to print the expired motorcycles.
-I sent you a more discriptive email) </pre>
+I sent you a more discriptive email)  Im going to give REGEXP Golf a try. </pre>